 Aside from using a card for everything to meet minimum spending requirements, you should have a strategy for when to use each card.

-Remember, your annual fee does NOT count toward your minimum spending.
-Neither do cash advances, cash-like instruments like certain gift cards, or money orders.
+Remember, your annual fee does not count toward your minimum spending.
+Neither do cash advances, cash-like instruments like certain gift cards or money orders.
 Returns don’t count, either.
 And the clock starts ticking on your minimum spending time period when you are approved, not when you receive or activate your new card.